FCH808/CleaningDataPeerAssessment/README.md

 This analysis assumes the data is in your working directory with the same directory structure contained in the zip file.

-### Formatting not required for this assessment, but multiple
+### Formatting not required for this assessment:

 Some non-unique variable column appear to be clumped up in groups of three.
 Variables before and after follow a pattern of X, Y, then Z observations.
 These are in threes and most likely follow the same pattern.

+These were identified by tabling all column names which appeared more than once.

-X, Y, and Z added to:
+X, Y, and Z was added to the end of the three instances of:

 	fBodyAcc-bandsEnergy()-1,16      fBodyAcc-bandsEnergy()-1,24       fBodyAcc-bandsEnergy()-1,8     fBodyAcc-bandsEnergy()-17,24     fBodyAcc-bandsEnergy()-17,32